roadst3r/ESTG-Air-Race/README.md

 It was coded for academic purposes (2010), good for anyone taking baby steps into C language.
 First look into functions, pointers and dynamic memory allocation.

-Code comments and named written in Portuguese language.
+Code, comments, and names are written in Portuguese language.

 Features: